 Go easy on dessert, too.
 Foods containing a lot of sugar increase cortisol levels, which, as mentioned previously, can disrupt sleep.

 Try an Evening Protein Snack:

-The key to building lean muscle is to eat moderately sized portions of healthy foods containing the right combination of nutrients, exercise regularly, cut back on alcohol and sugar-laden foods, and get adequate sleep.
+In a nutshell, the key to building lean muscle is to eat moderate-sized portions of healthy foods containing the right combination of nutrients, strength train regularly, cut back on alcohol and sugar-laden foods, and get adequate sleep.